-Our online human rights education library is a curated, resource-rich collection of HRE materials.
+Our online human rights education library is a curated, resource-rich collection of HRE materials for K-12 educators.

 Our library includes curriculum, lesson plans, documents, manuals, articles, books, and more.
 Whether you are seasoned veteran or just getting started, you can be sure to find something useful and relevant to enhance your HRE learning and practice.